leochilds/learnyounodetutorials/_posts/2014-07-09-Hello-World.markdown

     console.log(“HELLO WORLD”)

 This really is very basic javascript, but I will still go through the line to ensure there is no confusion.
 Console.log() prints the contents of the brackets into the console.
 By print I mean it just types it out for us in the console, you don’t need a printer!
 Inside the brackets is what we call a string.
 A string is just raw data inside speech marks.
 Strings can be numbers, items, letters… whatever you like.
 In this case our string is HELLO WORLD.
-So now I save the and I can run it in the console on the command line using:
+So now I save the file and I can run it in the console on the command line using:

     $ node mynode.js